theoptips/contentCodeDiv/template.md

 - Advice: .....
 By ... rep: 2

 ######Companies
--company that uses the tech here
+- company that uses the tech here
--e.g. Shopify Rails
+- e.g. Shopify Rails